cmp-202/persistent-shell/README.md

 #### Properties:
 `this.host`      is the host object passed to the constructor.

 `this.connection` is the ssh2 connection client.

 `this.commands`  (optional) is array of commands, if any are set using `host.command or this.runCommand([commands])`

 #### Commands:
 `Instance = new persistentShell(host)` requires the host object defined above.

 `this.connect(callback)` Connects using host.server properties running the callback when finished.
+Callback is optional.

-Callback is optional `callback = function(sessionText){//Runs after everything has closed allowing you to process the full session});` `this.runCommand(command/s)` takes either a command string or an array of commands, in eaither case runs selected command.
+`callback = function(sessionText){//Runs after everything has closed allowing you to process the full session});`.

+`this.runCommand(command/s)` takes either a command string or an array of commands, in eaither case runs selected command.

 #### Event Handlers: (All optional)